 Yellow - Maju Kutaj

-One of the four first grandparents
+One of the four first

 Don Mariano Ico